gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 <h3>Example</h3>

 You'll overwrite the _wellKnown_, _clientId_ and _clientSecret_ values later in this process, so you can use a dummy value for now.

+If you are using Next.js Version 12, create a route at **pages/api/auth/[...nextauth].js**.
+If you are using Next.js Version 13, create a route at **app/api/auth/[...nextauth]/route.ts**.

+Add the following content:

 <Tabs groupId="nextjs" queryString>
 <TabItem value="nextauth" label="NextAuth.js">